By DeVry University

 An easy way to add a little sunshine to someone's day is to paint rocks and leave them for others to find.
 Have your kids paint while you work or study, then set them out or leave them on your neighbor's doorsteps the next time you head out for a walk.

-Easter is right around the corner, and a little practice never hurt anyone!
+You don't need an Easter bunny to have an egg hunt!
 Have your kids hide a designated number of plastic eggs, and then time each other to see how fast they can find them.
+You can even put small prizes or stickers inside.

 While this may not be the quietest activity, an obstacle course rarely disappoints.
 And it doesn't have to mean jumping on furniture – set up stations for jumping jacks, stretches and more.

-Social distancing doesn't have to mean completely staying indoors.
+Studying doesn't have to mean staying indoors.
 One of our favorite things to do with kids at home is to head to the backyard for a little bit of exercise and fresh air.
-Just be sure to avoid close contact with people outside your household, as recommended by the CDC.
+Let the kids play while you do some short reading, respond to emails or participate in an online class discussion.

-Just because school is out it doesn't mean kids should stop learning.
 Create your own reading challenge by giving each child a reading goal customized to their capabilities – whether they read a designated number of chapter books or simply browse through a handful of board books.
-Consider rewarding them with a small prize such as a new book, small toy, a homemade certificate or even a one-on-one trip to the library once you're out and about again.
+Consider rewarding them with a small prize such as a new book, small toy, a homemade certificate or even a one-on-one trip to the library.

 If you've got a Rubik's Cube in your house, you know that solving it is no joke.
 But there are actually some great tutorials to help you learn how to do just that.
 With a little memorization, your kids can learn to conquer the cube in no time.